Sina-Soltani/Parbad/README.md

 # Benefits and features
 * Free and open-source
 * Easy installation using Nuget
-* No need to add any web services or have any online payment systems knowledges
+* No need to add any web service
 * Supports most known online payment providers (Banks) such as:
   * [Mellat](https://www.nuget.org/packages/Parbad/)
   * [Melli](https://www.nuget.org/packages/Parbad/)